Today you’re going to learn exactly how many sets and reps you should do every time you workout.

 So to sum it up:

-- Identify which fitness goal you would like to improve first: endurance, hypertrophy, general strength, or maximal strength.
+- Identify which weight training goal you would like to improve first: endurance, hypertrophy, general strength, or maximal strength.

 - Most people should stick to hypertrophy and general strength, in a 2:1 or 3:1 ratio